ministryofjustice/security-guidance/docs/system-backup-standard.md

 -   stored safely and ready for restoration when required, for example during a disaster event
 -   recorded in a log, detailing what data was backed up, and when

 The amount of data backed up from the system is the 'extent', and how often the data is backed up is the 'frequency'.
-The extent and frequency of backups must be such that the MoJ is able to tolerate non-availability of the data if becomes unavailable and must be restored.
+The extent and frequency of backups must be such that the is able to tolerate non-availability of the data if becomes unavailable and must be restored.

 For any information asset, an assessment should be performed to determine if recovery is required, and if so whether using a backup is an appropriate and sufficient mechanism.